vernig/twilio-unit-testing-serverless/README.md

 # Important information about testing Twilio client with Jest

 By default Jest execute all the network calls using `jsdom`.
-This creates an issue because Twilio client needs to change user-agent, and that is triggering the following error:
+This creates an issue because Twilio client needs to change user-agent, and that triggers the following error:

 ```
     console.error